Regulators say will strike balance on Volcker rule

 The trading restrictions will have the biggest impact on large banks including Goldman Sachs (GS.N) and Morgan Stanley (MS.N).

-The chief complaint in the industry is that the Volcker rule will greatly disrupt the ability of banks to make markets for customer trades because these activities will be difficult to differentiate from banned proprietary trades.
+Chief among industry complaints is that the Volcker rule will greatly disrupt the ability of banks to make markets for customer trades because these activities will be difficult to differentiate from banned proprietary trades.

 Proprietary trading is when a firm trades for direct gain instead of commission dollars.

-Regulators on Wednesday acknowledged that making this distinction will be their biggest challenge, but they expressed confidence that it can be done.
+On Wednesday, regulators acknowledged that making this distinction will be their biggest challenge, but they expressed confidence they can do it.

 "I think we can," said Federal Reserve Governor Daniel Tarullo.